MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

 1. Sign in with an account that has local administrator privileges on the device.

-    - The user who performs the Microsoft Entra join on Microsoft Entra joined devices is automatically added to the local administrator group.
-Microsoft Entra Global administrators and Microsoft Entra devices administrators are <a href="/azure/active-directory/devices/assign-local-admin" target="_blank">also local administrators</a>.

-    - You can type **net localgroup administrators** at a command prompt to list the accounts that have local administrator rights.

 2. Rename the device using a friendly name, for example, **username-SHub-Desktop**.

 3. Select **Start** > **Settings** > **Accounts** > **Sync your settings** and turn **Sync settings** off.